 What to record

-There are two other options.
-You can get receipts for everything and scrawl on the back “magazine” if it’s not clear what one is for.
-This is less work than writing things down BUT it does rely on you not losing any of the receipts and it may mean you miss some small purchases, such as a newspaper from a street seller or dropping a pound in a collection at work.
+You don’t have to do this at the time, if you can get receipts for everything and scrawl on the back “magazine” if it’s not clear what one is for.
+Then at the end of the day (or week) stick everything into a spreadsheet.
+This relies on you not losing any of the receipts and it may mean you miss some small purchases, such as a newspaper from a street seller or dropping a pound in a collection at work.
+If you have got into the habit of tapping your contactless card and saying you don’t want a receipt, it isn’t going to work well.

 Whatever you use, you do need to be a bit fanatical about putting everything in.
-Leaving off that lottery ticket because you don’t often buy them, honest, or a Friday night takeaway because you were so tired is only cheating yourself!
+Leaving off that lottery ticket because you don’t often buy them or a Friday night takeaway because you were so tired is only cheating yourself.

-The longer you can do it for, the better picture you will get of the unusual items.
-2 weeks should be a minimum but a month would be much better, or even two.
+The longer you can do it for, the better picture you will get about the unusual items.
+Two weeks should be a minimum but a month would be much better, or even two.

 Adding up the items